AhmedSamyMousa/Sort-Algorithm-Visualization/README.md

-# Sort Visualization with SFML
+# Sort Algorithm Visualization

-This project visualizes the Quick Sort algorithm using the Simple and Fast Multimedia Library (SFML).
-The visualization displays an array of bars representing numerical values, which are sorted in real-time, allowing users to observe the inner workings of the sorting algorithm.
+This project visualizes various sorting algorithms using the Simple and Fast Multimedia Library (SFML).
+Currently, it implements the Quick Sort algorithm, allowing users to observe how sorting algorithms work in real-time.

 ## Features